 12. Shot Glasses

-If you’re looking for shot glasses that will remind you of your time in New Orleans, you’ll find them at a variety of different stores throughout the French Quarter.
+If you’re looking for shot glasses to remind you of your trip to Crescent City, you’ll find them at a variety of stores throughout the French Quarter.

 BONUS - POSTCARDS

 For all attendees of our free walking tours, we hand out postcards of the city.
 Below is just one example.

 If you have some items on your gift shopping list not mentioned above, try these stores that sell other types of souvenirs,

 Combine your love of literature with your love of history.
 This vintage bookstore is in the former home of one of America’s greatest authors, William Faulkner.

 The shop located on Pirate’s Alley, focuses on literature unique to New Orleans and by authors who lived or penned their works here.